ikskoder/visilant/README.md

 Visilant is open-source and operates locally within your browser:

-- All data remains on your computer.
+- All data remains on your computer — nothing is sent to external servers.
-- Extension only needs permissions necessary for it to work properly; other permissions are optional:
+- The extension requests only the permissions necessary for proper operation:

+  **Required permissions:**
+  - **Tabs**: To detect the current website you're visiting and update the extension icon with visit count.
+  - **Storage**: To save your visit history, settings, and preferences locally.
+  - **ActiveTab**: To interact with the currently active tab when you click the extension icon.
+  - **Notifications**: To display system alerts when anti-tampering protection detects malicious interference.
+  - **Host permissions** (`*://*/*`): To inject content scripts that monitor keyboard and clipboard interactions on all websites.

+  **Optional permissions:**
-  - **Browser history**: Required only if you choose to import it (recommended).
+  - **Browser history**: Required only if you choose to import your existing browsing history to initialize visit counts (recommended for reducing false positives).
-  - **Notifications**: Required only if you choose OS-native browser notifications.

 ## Limitations